Create a Private Journal in WordPress

 Today a member ask the following question I like to answer in this Documentation:

-I want to be able to create a journal for my users in my membership site.
-I want to make it so that each of them have their own unique journal that no other members can see (except for the admin).
+I want to be able to create a journal for my users on my membership site.
+I want to make it so that each of them has their own unique journal that no other members can see (except for the admin).

 BuddyForms User Profile

 In BuddyForms you can create forms and post lists to enable your users to create and manage their posts from the frontend.